US Says now Is The Time To End Gaza War - UrduPoint

 US Says 'now Is The Time' To End Gaza War

+US Secretary of State Antony Blinken said on Wednesday "now is the time" to end the Gaza war, and urged Israel to avoid further escalation with Iran

-Jerusalem, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2024) US Secretary of State Antony Blinken said on Wednesday "now is the time" to end the conflict in Gaza, and urged Israel to avoid further escalation with Iran.
+Jerusalem, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2024) US Secretary of State Antony Blinken said on Wednesday "now is the time" to end the Gaza war, and urged Israel to avoid further escalation with Iran.

+Israel is fighting Hamas in Gaza and Hezbollah in Lebanon and has vowed to retaliate against Iran for an October 1 missile attack.

+In southern Lebanon, AFP correspondents reported several Israeli air strikes on the coastal city of Tyre, after the military told people to flee before it targets Hezbollah.

+The warning sparked a new exodus from the once vibrant city, where AFPTV footage showed plumes of thick black smoke rising after strikes.

-Blinken's visit to the region is his 11th since the start of the war in Gaza and his first since Israel-Hezbollah violence escalated to all-out war last month.
+Blinken's visit to the region is his 11th since the Gaza war erupted and his first since Israel-Hezbollah violence escalated to all-out war last month.

-Previous US efforts to end the Gaza war and contain the regional fallout have failed.
+Previous US efforts to end the war and contain its regional fallout have failed.

+The Gaza war began with Hamas's October 7, 2023 attack on Israel, which resulted in the deaths of 1,206 people, mostly civilians, according to an AFP tally of Israeli official figures.

+Israel's retaliatory offensive has killed 42,792 people in Gaza, also mostly civilians, according to figures from the Hamas-run territory's health ministry which the UN considers reliable.

 - Blinken urges Israel-Saudi ties -